Piotr933/Recipes-My_implemetation_of_project_from_Jetbrains_Academy/README.md

 # Recipes

-My implementation of Graduate project of Jetbrains Academy - Java Backend Developer
+My implementation project from Jetbrains Academy - Java Backend Developer

 This is a Spring Boot project.During this project I learned about JSON, REST API, Spring Boot Security, H2 database, LocalDateTime, Project Lombok, and other concepts useful for the backend.